 Recently Qualified Teachers in Primary, Secondary, PRU and Special Schools – a Leadership Project

-- Provides good to outstanding recently qualified teachers in EYFS/KS1 and KS2 a chance to develop their leadership skills.
+- Provides good to outstanding recently qualified teachers in EYFS/KS1, KS2 and KS3 a chance to develop their leadership skills.
 The programme is aimed at qualified teachers on mainstream grade who are aspiring to promotion or leadership within the next two years.

-- Develops aspiring leaders in your school, increasing capacity, raising standards, expertise and aspirations.
-Participants design and implement a leadership project over a period of one year linked to an area of your School Development Plan.
+- Gives participants the invaluable opportunity to design and implement a leadership project over a period of four terms, linked to a specific area of their School Development Plan.

-- Uses collaboration to create a culture of sharing and reflection, with teachers working in small groups (threes preferred from a mixture of schools).
-Each group will choose their own focus linked to a common area for development relevant to each school.
+- Uses collaboration to create a culture of sharing and reflection, with teachers working in small groups (cross-phase and from a mixture of schools).
+Each chooses their own area of focus linked to a common area for development relevant to each school.

-- Is supported by a project course mentor there for the RQT groups and individuals throughout the year in whatever ways are needed.
+- Is supported by a project course mentor who is there for the RQT groups and individuals throughout the programme in whatever ways are needed.

 - Participants develop their leadership skills and improve outcomes for their students.